-Lindsay was murdered 5 days after the additional 42 kilos was found inside the safe that was confiscated from the Hawthorn residence on January 22, 2008.
+Lindsay was murdered 5 days after the additional 42 kilos was found inside the safe that was confiscated from the Hawthorne residence on January 22, 2008.

-It has been alleged Lindsay’s best friend RG was in a relationship with Ovidio A. who was allegedly involved in the Calgary drug operation.
-RG was employed at the same re/max office Lindsay worked at.
-After Lindsay was murdered RG abandoned her position and did not return to the re/max office.
+It has been alleged Lindsay’s best friend Rianne Gracia was in a relationship with VID at some point who was allegedly involved in the Calgary drug operation.
+RG was employed at the same Re/max office Lindsay worked at.
+After Lindsay was murdered RG abandoned her position and did not return to the Re/max office.
 RG has openly admitted to people that she was very envious of Lindsay.
 It is important to note that RG and some members of the Calgary drug operation have never cooperated with the investigators or participated in a polygraph examination.

 Info obtained from court transcripts:

 - In furtherance of Operation High Noon, a tracking device warrant was obtained and was installed on the Quest in June 2008 while it was still located at the Edmonton address.
 Later, the Quest was driven back to Calgary and parked in the garage of the residence of Mr. Rivas-Franco’s brother-in-law, a Mr. Leopoldo Beltran.